DataFire/Integrations/integrations/generated/azure_azsadmin_infraroleinstance/README.md

 * InfraRoleInstance `object`: The virtual machine resource is used to represent an infrastructure virtual machine in the Azure Stack environment.
 The fabric resource provider only surfaces infrastructure virtual machines.
 These machines are never created directly by the admin, but rather as a side effect of expanding admin services.
   * properties [InfraRoleInstanceModel](#infraroleinstancemodel)
   * id `string`: URI of the resource.
-  * location `string`: Region Location of resource.
+  * location `string`: The region where the resource is located.
   * name `string`: Name of the resource.
-  * tags `object`: List of key value pairs.
+  * tags `object`: List of key-value pairs.
   * type `string`: Type of resource.

 ### InfraRoleInstanceList
-* InfraRoleInstanceList `object`: Pageable list of infra role instances.
+* InfraRoleInstanceList `object`: Pageable list of infrastructure role instances.
   * nextLink `string`: URI to the next page.
-  * value `array`: List of infra role instances for this page.
+  * value `array`: List of infrastructure role instances.
     * items [InfraRoleInstance](#infraroleinstance)

 ### InfraRoleInstanceModel
-* InfraRoleInstanceModel `object`: All properties of an infra role instance.
+* InfraRoleInstanceModel `object`: All properties of an infrastructure role instance.
   * scaleUnit `string`: The cluster that the virtual machine's host is part of.
   * scaleUnitNode `string`: URI to the scale unit node.
   * size [InfraRoleInstanceSize](#infraroleinstancesize)